Different business typesThe page was last modified:

-If you want to start a business in Sweden, you need to select a type of company.
-Sole trader, trading partnership/limited partnership, limited company and economic association are the most common types of company in Sweden.
+If you want to start a business in Sweden, you need to select a form of business.
+Sole trader, trading partnership/limited partnership, limited company, and economic association are the most common types of company in Sweden.

 Different rules regarding taxes, charges and registration apply depending on the form of business you choose.

 Sole trader may be appropriate if you are going to start a business on your own.
 As a sole trader you are personally responsible for all the company's obligations, such as liabilities and agreements.